uclh-criu/streamlit-ui/README.md

 ![ui](assets/ui.png)

+This is MiADE project's prototype user interface for our automatic point-of-care clinical coding work.
+We are working to evaluate how a user interface should be designed to enable users to take advantage of language processing tools adding structure to data as they write unstructured notes.

 > [!IMPORTANT]
 > This currently depends on using a local Ollama hosted instance of mistral.
 Install [Ollama](https://ollama.com), then get mistral by running `ollama pull mistral`.